felladrin/last-wish/Scripts/Custom/Requires Scripts Changes/Poker Texas Holdem/README.md

 		if( !Core.SE )
 			return base.OnMove( d );

-After you [add PokerDealer
-You need to [props the dealer and set the options.
+Enter [add PokerDealer to add the dealer NPC.
+Then, you need to [props the dealer and set the options.
+Add tables and seats as necessary.

-Then move over the PokerDealer and [addpokerseat x y z (where x y z is the location you want your seat) (First you should add table and chairs addons)
+Then move over to a seat, enter [addpokerseat and click the Poker Dealer.
+Repeat the proccess until all seats have been set. (this proccess will create an invisible stool on your location.
+You may use that as a seat, or you may remove the stool.)

 Attention: Do not use your admin character.
 Join the table only with player characters.

 Recommended setup for each stake: